DNA Doe Project: History

-2018 identifications
+Notable identifications

 Marcia King, "Buckskin Girl"

-In 1981, three passerbys found a female murder victim in a ditch in Troy, Ohio.
+In 1981, three passersby found a female murder victim in a ditch in Troy, Ohio.
 Because the victim was found wearing a distinctive buckskin coat, she was given the name "Buckskin Girl" as the investigation continued.
 For decades, authorities sought the woman's identity, but to no avail.

 At the 2017 American Academy of Forensic Sciences conference, Elizabeth Murray, an Ohio forensic anthropologist, met Colleen M. Fitzpatrick and Margaret Press, founders of the DDP, who discussed what genetic genealogy techniques could do for this case.
 The victim's body had long since been buried, but a vial of blood had been held in a lab for 37 years.
 The vial had not been refrigerated, however, resulting in the DNA becoming highly degraded, with only 50 to 75 percent of markers remaining.
 With the help of Greg Magoon, a senior researcher at Aerodyne Research, they were able to upload this DNA data to GEDmatch.

 From this point, the DDP was able to identify the "Buckskin Girl", based on a very close DNA match (to a first cousin once removed).
 Her name was Marcia Lenore Sossoman (King) from Arkansas, aged 21 at the time of her death.
 DDP volunteers provided law enforcement with the name of a close relative of King's who lived in Florida.
 This relative volunteered a DNA sample that confirmed Sossoman's identity.
 This sample proved to be a match.

 After 37 years, her mother was still living at the house where Sossoman had grown up.
 She had refused to move or change her phone number in hopes that her daughter might return or try to contact her.